 Turnover of personnel presents a major impediment to customer service.
-Unfortunately, the employees who provide most hands-on service experience the highest turnover rates.
-(These topics are addressed in greater detail in subsequent chapters, especially Chapter 24.)
+Unfortunately, the employees who provide the most hands-on service experience the highest turnover rates.
+(These topics are addressed in greater detail elsewhere in this text.)

 DESIGNING A CUSTOMER SATISFACTION SYSTEM